Folds, Faults, and Shear Zones

 Tour of the Hayward Fault (more info) This photographic tour of the Hayward Fault presents images of some of the most easily recognized surface features, from the City of Fremont in central California toward the southern end of the fault, across the Oakland-Berkeley region, northward to Point Pinole on the margin of San Pablo Bay.
 The history of earthquakes in the region and potential damage is discussed.

 Southern California ShakeOut (more info) These compelling earthquake simulations show ground movement and wave propagation as an earthquake rupture propagates along the San Andreas Fault.
 These simulations are from the Great Southern California ShakeOut earthquake drill conducted in 2008.
 The animations capture the shaking at length scales larger than about 300 ft (100 m) and provide detailed animations of the shaking for this scenario earthquake.
 Several different views are available.
 The files are QuickTime and are available in three different resolutions.

 Miocene and Younger Faults in Idaho (more info) This resource is a 1:1,000,000 scale map illustrating the location of faults within Idaho.

-Miocene and Younger Faults in Idaho, (Beta version: 1.2004.08) (more info) This site contains an interactive online map of Idaho Faults.
+Interactive Map of Idaho Geology (more info) This site contains an interactive online map of Idaho geology.

 Animations of Geologic Structures (more info) This site features a series of four Macromedia Flash animations.
 These simulations illustrate the formation of basic geologic structures, including normal faults, thrust faults, strike-slip faults and various styles of folds.
 The animations were designed to complement the chapter on geologic structures in "Physical Geology" by Plummer, McGeary and Carlson.